LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: dTEC Harmonisation/ normalisation

 \subsubsection{Path-angle correction}

-Here we take a large set of data (i.e. our two quiet days), and create a set of dTEC frequency histograms distinguished only on the basis of path-angle.
-To define the path-angle bins we use the cosine of the intersection angle of the LOS path with the ionosphere (``path-cosine'', $C$), as taken to two decimal places (2dp).
-For the dTEC bins in each histogram we discretise at intervals of 0.005 TECU/s.
+Here we take a large set of data (i.e. a pair of quiet days), and create a set of dTEC frequency histograms distinguished only on the basis of path-angle, \cRed{namely by using the cosine of the intersection angle of the LOS path with the ionosphere (``path-cosine'', $C$).
+The distinct input set for each such ``cosine-specific'' histogram were determined after rounding the path-cosines to two decimal places.
+Then, for the dTEC bins in each cosine-specific histogram, we discretised the logarithm of dTEC values (in TECU$/s$) to two decimal places.}

 \picos{\eta}